huntdatacenter/docs/docs/do-science/lab-access/for-it-support-personnel.md

 ## Technical requirements

-Lab users will need the following:
+Lab users will need the following to be able to access their labs.

-Required units:
+**Equipment units:**

 * A dedicated local computer with updated operating system from Windows, Mac OS or Ubuntu Linux.
 * A personal smart phone for one-time passwords and key transfers.

-Software on personal phone:
+**Software on the personal phone:**

 * Signal
 * Google authenticator or Microsoft authenticator

-Software on local computer:
+**Software on the local computer**

 * 7z (Windows/Linux) or Keka (Mac) on their local computer
 * OpenVPN (Windows/Linux) or Tunnelblick (Mac) on their local computer
 * Updated Chrome web-browser on their local computer

-Installation actions that will need administrator privileges:
+**Installation actions that may need administrator privileges:**

 * Install the VPN-certificate in OpenVPN/Tunnelblick
 * Install the TLS-certificate in Chrome

-Network connectivity:
+**Network openings:**

-The VPN will need to connect with us on the following address that might require organizational openings:
+The VPN will need to connect with us on the following address that might require network openings at your organization:

 ```
 IP: 129.241.176.121